Imagine being enslaved for 29 years — beginning at the moment of your birth.

 Mazurek also was impressed by Truth’s fortitude during her escape.
 “I walked along Shaupeneak Ridge just the other day and was thinking a lot about how incredible it was she managed to achieve this carrying a baby,” she says.
 “Attending to one while hiking around rather steep inclines at night where there are predators does not seem easy.”

-On a nearly cloudless morning in early August, members of Harambee Kingston gathered at Shaupeneak Ridge to bless the land over which the new trail passes.
+On a nearly cloudless morning in August 2020, members of Harambee gathered at Shaupeneak Ridge to bless the land over which the new trail passes.
 In a moving ceremony that included music, dance and words, participants recounted Truth’s life and explained how her example has fueled their own activism.

 “The biggest thing that I get from Truth’s story is resilience, perseverance, strength and determination.
 These are the things that inspire me in my life, to never give up,” Jessieca McNabb said.
 “Just when I think I’m too tired to keep going, I think of what she must have been going through to get what she had to get done.
 And that is what motivates me and keeps me going.”

-Recently, Truth also was honored with a sculpture near the Highland welcome center on Walkway Over the Hudson.
-In addition to a larger-than-life representation, the bronze monument includes images of a young enslaved mother and child, a slavery sale sign and a poster for a women’s suffrage march.
+Visitors to Walkway Over the Hudson can celebrate Truth’s accomplishments by pausing at a stirring sculpture, also unveiled in 2020 near the Highland welcome center.
+In addition to a larger-than-life representation of Truth, the bronze monument includes images of a young enslaved mother and child, a slavery sale sign and a poster for a women’s suffrage march.